 Romeo and Juliet, a 1954 film directed by Renato Castellani, starring Laurence Harvey and Susan Shentall in the title roles.

 Romeo and Juliet, a 1968 Franco Zeffirelli film starring Olivia Hussey as Juliet and Leonard Whiting as Romeo.

 William Shakespeare's Romeo + Juliet, a somewhat polarizing update directed by Baz Luhrmann starring Claire Danes and Leonardo DiCaprio.
 It keeps Shakespeare's text but dramatically reframes it in a late-1990s setting in Mexican-influenced Southern California ("Verona Beach").
 The duels and dialogue about them are retained by naming the characters' gun models after various types of bladed weapons instead (e.g. "Sword 9mm class").

 Romeo and Juliet, a 2013 film by Carlo Carlei, and the first traditional retelling to hit screens in quite a while, starring Hailee Steinfeld and Douglas Booth in the lead roles.
-The dialogue was heavily rewritten, although the new dialogue still sounded Shakespearean (the rewrites were...not well received).
+The dialogue was heavily rewritten, although the new dialogue was still in the Shakespearean style.
+The rewrites were...not well received.

 Private Romeo, a film which uses an all male cast and the original dialogue of the play.
 It was released before the repeal of "Don't Ask, Don't Tell", and features Romeo as a cadet desperate to get into West Point and Juliet as the new boy to the military academy they all attend.

 Reefer Madness isn't actually based on this play, but it deserves honorable mention for how often (in The Musical, anyway) the young lovers Jimmy Harper and Mary Lane compare themselves to Romeo and Juliet.
 Despite their lack of understanding what this actually means, it turns out to be a tragically apt comparison.